geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 ##### **Geohot** [[00:02:23](https://www.youtube.com/watch?v=m7zQq40dr2M&t=143)]
 We're waiting on Intel.
-It's not likely to happen, but...
+It's not likely to happen, but..
 I'm open to it if they really want to give me a phenomenal deal on things with lots of memory bandwidth and RAM.

 ##### **Chenyu** [[00:02:41](https://www.youtube.com/watch?v=m7zQq40dr2M&t=161)]